microsoft/X-Decoder/README.md

-# X-Decoder Demo for Segmentation In the Wild
+# X-Decoder Suite for Segmentation In the Wild
 Organizers:

 ## :fire: News